 An Unbelievable Eagles Win Made The Quarterback Kneel Popular

-It is presently a regular practice for quarterbacks to take a knee and run down the clock when their team in the lead and has the ball in the game’s last seconds.
-This wasn’t always the case, though, as many consider the move as unsportsmanlike.
-Yet, it became popular in 1978 during the Eagles-Giants “The Miracle of the Meadowlands” game.
+It’s a regular practice for quarterbacks to take a knee and run down the clock when their team is in the lead and has the ball in the game’s last seconds.
+This wasn’t always the case, though.
+Once upon a time, many considered the move to be unsportsmanlike.
+The tactic became popular after the 1978 Eagles-Giants “The Miracle of the Meadowlands” game.

 New York led 17-12 and had possession of the ball with barely 30 seconds left.
-Yet instead of kneeling, Giants’ QB Joe Pisarick attempted to hand the ball to one of his fullbacks only to drop the ball.
+Instead of kneeling, Giants’ QB Joe Pisarick attempted to do a hand-off to one of his fullbacks.
+He missed and dropped the ball.
 Eagles’ Herman Edwards reacted quickly to pick the ball and score a touchdown to win the game.
 The New York fans were stunned.
-A week later, the league accepted the quarterback kneel-down and it has remained since.
+A week later, the league accepted the quarterback kneel-down, and it has remained since.

 Philly Is The Only NFL Team With The Left-Facing Logo

 Philly’s bird-head design debuted in 1996 after its earlier logos featured a soaring eagle with a football in its talons.
-Uniquely for an NFL badge, you may have realized that Philly has theirs facing left.
-You will realize the reason when you look closely.
-There is a capital “E” concealed in the neck feathers.
+Uniquely for an NFL badge, the eagle’s head is facing left.
+Look closely at the right side of the logo, and you’ll see that there is a capital “E” concealed in the neck feathers.

-Philadelphia City Workers Attempted Greasing Streetlight Poles To Stop Eagle Fans From Celebrating On Them
+Philadelphia City Workers Greased Streetlight Poles To Stop Eagle Fans From Climbing Them to Celebrate

 Eagles earned hosting rights for the NFC Championship Game after defeating Atlanta in the 2017 Divisional Round playoffs.
 Knowing how excited the Eagles fans could be, the city workers decided to grease street lights in Philadelphia.
 The move was an attempt to discourage the diehards from scaling light poles after the game.
-Not surprisingly, the Philly fans took it as a challenge after the win to photograph themselves climbing greased-poles in defiance.
+Not surprisingly, the Philly fans took it as a challenge.
+After the win, they photographed themselves climbing greased poles in defiance.

 So, Are You Well-Prepared And Protected For This New Philly Football Season?